isublsv/Basics/README.md

 - The **line_programs** package contains solutions of the tasks for arithmetic operators.
 - The **branching** package contains solutions of the tasks for if-than-else construction.
 - The **cycles** package contains solutions of the tasks for loop operators.
+- The **single_arrays** package contains solutions of the tasks with one-dimensional arrays.

 Each class has task description.